 Regarding second-tier audit firms, some of them have been moving to establish structures that allow for organized action with regard to the firm's quality control, but their headquarters organization remains weak.
 Furthermore, the quality control environment is sometimes inadequate as a result of a limited numbers of quality control personnel and insufficient awareness concerning quality control among the CEO and PICOQC.
 Another problem is that at firms that are expanding the range of operations they perform, the establishment of an audit performance environment has not kept pace with, for example, the undertaking of new audit contracts.
-Furthermore, business administration at second-tier audit firms is characterized by low levels of involvement by partners in the business of the firm, heavy reliance on part-time employees in the performance of audit engagements, and inadequate post-merger management integration.
+Furthermore, business administration at second-tier audit firms is characterized by inadequate post-merger management integration and heavy reliance on part-time professional staff in the performance of audit engagements.

-In addition, with second-tier audit firms needing to improve their ability to conduct audits for large listed companies, they are beset by problems such as inadequate handling of international operations, including the building of relationships with overseas partners.
+In addition, with second-tier audit firms needing to improve their ability to conduct audits for large listed companies, they are beset by problems such as inadequate handling of international operations, including the building of relationships with foreign partners.